lee772943638-design/SiFli-SDK/example/zbt/mesh_provisioner/README.rst

 This sample can be found under :zephyr_file:`samples/bluetooth/mesh_provisioner` in the Zephyr tree.

+When receive unprovisioned beacon, input "mesh_btn 1" to start provisioning.

 See :zephyr:code-sample-category:`bluetooth` samples for details on how to run the sample inside QEMU.